 The questioned notion about the developmental sequence was fostered by Fritz Iklé in an article titled Über das Stricken (“About Knitting”), published in 1936 in the Schweizerische Arbeitslehrerinnen-Zeitung (“Swiss Trade Teachers Journal,” vol. 19, nr.
 8).
-He discusses the earlier conflation of cross-knit looping made with a single eyed needle and true knitting, but characterizes the earliest knitted material by a twisted-stitch structure nonetheless.
+He discusses the earlier conflation of fabric with a cross-knit looped structure made with a single eyed needle, now generally regarded as a form of nalbinding, and true knitting.
+However, he characterizes the earliest knitted material as having a twisted-stitch structure.
 The article includes a section on knitting with hook-tipped needles and he draws the conclusion that the use of such tools to produce twisted-stitch stockinette was “apparently the form of knitting that preceded our customary knitting.”

 Iklé then discusses later regional schools of knitting that employ hooked needles, noting that they are also used for open-stitch stockinette.
 He illustrates this with a photograph of an unfinished sock.

 “The beginning of knitted work from Turkey shows us that hooked needles can also be used to knit open stitches, for which we also have evidence from Arabic graves from the 9th to the 12th centuries…”

 Iklé cites the work of Luise Schinnerer during the 1890s (discussed in detail in the following post), who was the immediate source for several of the ideas that he propagated.
 Their conclusions would less likely have been reflected in the English-language literature if Mary Thomas had not picked up on Iklé’s article in the preparation of Mary Thomas’s Knitting Book from 1938.
 She explicitly credits him as one her informants and appears to have paraphrased the caption of the preceding photograph but misread a pivotal detail in the original German.